 Our operations are dependent in part upon transmission bandwidth provided by third-party telecommunications network providers, access to data centers to house our servers and other computing resources.
 There can be no assurance that we are adequately prepared for unexpected increases in bandwidth and data center demands by our customers.
 The bandwidth we have contracted to use or the data centers we have established may become unavailable for a variety of reasons, including service outages, payment disputes, network providers going out of business, natural disasters, networks imposing traffic limits, or governments adopting regulations that impact network operations.
-In some regions, bandwidth providers have their own services that compete with us, or they may choose to develop their own services that will compete with us.
-These bandwidth providers may become unwilling to sell us adequate transmission bandwidth at fair market prices, if at all.
+In some regions, bandwidth providers may become unwilling to sell us adequate transmission bandwidth at fair market prices, if at all.
 This risk is heightened where market power is concentrated with one or a few major networks.
 We also may be unable to move quickly enough to augment capacity to reflect growing traffic or security demands.
 Failure to put in place the capacity we require could result in a reduction in, or disruption of, service to our customers and ultimately a loss of those customers.
 Such a failure could result in our inability to acquire new customers demanding capacity not available on our platform.